 Telephone: 03 9629 1001

 First Aid Kits and supplies are kept on the premises.
 The Institute staff respond immediately to requests for first aid assistance.

-The library has been specifically designed and resourced to support student’s research and study needs.
-A specialist librarian is available to assist students to locate resources for their courses and study activities.
+Elite has two libraries, one at its Quay Street and one at the North Sydney Campus.
+Libraries have been specifically designed and resourced to support student’s research and study needs.
+A librarian is available to assist students to locate resources for their courses and study activities.
 The library contains reference materials relevant to the courses offered by the Institute and includes text books, magazines, journals, reference books and newspapers and business databases.
-Elite offers a range of e-library data bases to students including PRO-QUEST Ebook Central.
+Elite also offers a range of e-library data bases to students including PRO-QUEST Ebook Central.

 Our student lounge is more than just a place to stop for lunch.
 It is a place to meet fellow students, relax, mingle and foster friendships.
 The environment is stylish, comfortable, practical and inviting.
 Students can bring their own lunches with reheating facilities available, and a vending machine for that pick-me-up snack to maintain energy levels.

 Working in Australia (for International Students)

 International students can apply for a student visa with permission to work in Australia after commencement of their course of study.
 A fee will have to be paid for this visa.
 Immigration laws allow students to work for a limited number of hours, currently 40 hours per fortnightly during the Institute study time and full-time during breaks.
 However, work is not always easy to find and under no circumstances can students rely on income earned in Australia to pay tuition fees.